swapbyzero

 In an amortizing swap, the notional principal decreases periodically because it is tied to an underlying financial instrument with a declining (amortizing) principal balance, such as a mortgage.

-Agreement to enter into an interest-rate swap arrangement on a fixed date in future.
+A forward swap is an agreement to enter into an interest-rate swap arrangement on a fixed date in future.

-Swaps where the payment legs of the swap are denominated in different currencies.
+A cross-currency swap is a swap where the payment legs of the swap are denominated in different currencies.

 One difference between cross-currency swaps and standard swaps is that an exchange of principal may occur at the beginning and/or end of the swap.
 The exchange of initial principal will only come into play in pricing a cross-currency swap at inception (in other words, pricing an existing cross-currency swap will occur after this cash flow has happened).
 Furthermore, these exchanges of principal typically do not affect the value of the swap (since the principal values of the two legs are chosen based on the currency exchange rate) but affect the cash flows for each leg.